DoSomething/contentful-prototype/docs/content-publishing/pages/general-content-page.md

 ### 5. Talk to Ashley to redirect the page
 Once completed, speak with Ashley to setup a redirect to the slug of this page.
 In order for your awesome General Content Page to be accessible from `dosomething.org/us/your-awesome-content`, some URL redirecting magic needs to be coordinated with the dev-ops team.
 Please see Ashley or Team Rocket to get this done!

-This is an example general content page that doesn't use of the **Content** field:
+This is an example general content page that doesn't use the **Content** field:

 ![General Content Page](../../.gitbook/assets/general-content-page.png)